Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao de mecanismo de poll.md

 # Introduction & Goal
 In a messaging middleware, having a polling mechanism is not just a desirable feature, it's a necessity.
-Polling serves the critical function of determining which events are available for a given object, allowing to efficiently handle incoming data, send data, or other I/O operations.
+Polling serves the critical function of determining which events are available for a given object, allowing to efficiently read data, write data, or execute other I/O operations.
 However, the peak of greatness is achieved when the polling mechanism has the ability to monitor events of multiple objects simultaneously.

 A mechanism that enables efficient handling of multiple objects is crucial to achieve high performance and scalability.
 It enables a single thread to handle a large number of concurrent events as opposed to having a dedicated thread for each object of interest, thus avoiding unnecessary resource consumption and latency, in addition to ensuring higher scalability under heavy loads.